Explore the Beauty of Garvan Woodland Gardens

 Named one of the top five gardens in the country, Garvan Woodland Gardens is a 210-acre woodland fantasy located on a Lake Hamilton peninsula.

 One of the highlights of the gardens is the architecture, inspired by renowned architect and Arkansas native E. Fay Jones who believed architecture should reflect and fit within the natural beauty surrounding it.
 Jones designed the Garvan Pavilion, which serves as the center of activity for the gardens.
 His influence is seen in other structures in the gardens, such as the Anthony Chapel.

 Special events are scheduled throughout the year, including Daffodil Days and Tulip Extravaganza in springtime, and Fall Flower Days in October, which celebrates a rainbow of 8,000 chrysanthemums in bloom.
 Don’t miss the popular Holiday Lights at Garvan Woodland Gardens, which illuminates the area’s winter beauty with 5 million Christmas lights during much of November and all of December.
 This holiday event is so popular, it lures visitors from across the state and the region each year.

 NEW TREE HOUSE FOR KIDS

-The treehouse will also be a place to teach children about nature through interactive exhibits and structures.
-The interpretive elements will enable children to learn and explore by stimulation, rather than just reading plaques.
+The tree house is also a place for children to learn more about nature through interactive exhibits and structures.
+The interpretive elements enable children to learn and explore by stimulation, rather than just reading plaques.

 For more information about the gardens or the new treehouse, visit GarvanGardens.org.